Game drive in South Africa's Eastern Cape.

 2hrs

 After breakfast, set off from Cape Town along the breathtaking Ou Kaapse Weg mountain pass to the charming naval settlement of Simon’s Town.
 Here, hop into a kayak and glide through the calm waters of False Bay, paddling past granite boulders and if you’re lucky, perhaps alongside the playful African penguins at Boulders Beach.
 It’s a rare chance to get close to these iconic creatures and soak up spectacular coastal views from the water.
-Next, treat yourself to a relaxed lunch at one of Simon’s Town’s seaside cafés before heading to the Cape of Good Hope Nature Reserve, nestled in Table Mountain National Park.
+Next, treat yourself to a relaxed lunch at one of the seaside cafes in Simon’s Town before heading to the Cape of Good Hope Nature Reserve, nestled in Table Mountain National Park.
 Stretch your legs on a scenic hike through wild fynbos and rugged cliffs, leading to the legendary Cape Point Lighthouse and the south-westernmost point of Africa.
 From here, marvel at the dramatic meeting point of the Atlantic and Indian Oceans and the incredible biodiversity of this UNESCO World Heritage Site.
 On the way back to Cape Town, cruise along Chapman’s Peak Drive, one of the world’s most scenic coastal roads, with its 114 sweeping curves and jaw-dropping ocean panoramas.
 Back in the city, take a breather before settling in for dinner at a handpicked local restaurant, rounding off the day with vibrant flavours and a toast to an unforgettable adventure.

 Day 3